 Fantasy is rarely set in the world as we know it.
 Even if it may look and feel like Earth, something is always amiss.
 Take, for example, the Mortal Instruments series.
 Set in the real world, it pulls in fantasy elements to transform it into something totally different.
 You can also make similar comparisons to Harry Potter; set within our own world but drenched in fantasy elements as well.

-And that’s what they expect.
+And that’s what makes this fantasy element something people not expect but crave.
 Your reader wants to be transported.
 Fantasy is escapism for so many, and being able to explore a new world is a fantasy element people relish.
 If you are thinking about writing fantasy, make sure you are prepared to build a new world for both your protagonist/s and readers to explore.

 It seems like a bizarre fantasy element to include, but always make sure there is some form of grounding in your world.
 That there is a path through which your audience can connect to it, no matter how outlandish the rest of the place may be.